marcoms/quicktap/readme.md

 ];

 quicktap(elementArray);

+// unique class

+// #target-element's class will be .unique-class when pressed quicktap(`#target-element`, `unique-class`);
 ```

 ### `quicktap.class`

 Default: `'active'`

-String to use as the class name for elements which have been activated by a touch or mouse event.
+String to use as the default class name for elements which have been activated by a touch or mouse event.

 #### Example